Urban ecotourism: Environmental

 Urban Ecotourism's basic concept of rehabilitation and naturalization of deteriorated land implies that environmental quality is improved at destination sites.
 The type and extent of change may depend on the context surrounding implementation.
 In nearly all observed applications of urban ecotourism, environmental benefits such as improved air quality, increased public education, and increased aesthetic beauty occur.
 Additionally, the travel to an urban green space allows for a functional restoration project of a city or area.
-These effects have been observed in a variety of venues, including industrial cities like Toronto and nature parks like Amager Nature park in Denmark.
+These effects have been observed in a variety of venues, including industrial cities like Toronto and nature parks like Amager Nature Park in Denmark.
 In Toronto environmental impacts are reduced since the infrastructure required for a high volume of visitors is pre-existing, a more general audience can visit since cities are more easily accessible—invoking greater environmental education, and the heightened popularity of ecotourism can incentivize further sustainable development.
 Similarly, at Amager Nature Park benefits can be recognized as “the deliberate establishment of suitable habitats for [former] native species embedded in somewhat wilder eco-subsystems in different kinds of wastelands.”
 This sort of attraction can serve as a source of income for future conservation efforts as well as draw attention to environmental issues associated with development.
-It is important to note that while environmental costs exist, they are fewer relative to other conventional forms of tourism.
+While environmental costs exist, they are fewer relative to other conventional forms of tourism.